xapundel/think2020/README.md

 It's time to make our node Horizon agent do real job for us.

-At first, it is useful to create your node definition at Horizon Exchange to make it visible for our next configuration.
+At first, create your node definition at Horizon Exchange to make it visible for our next configuration.

 ```bash
 make create-node